Skip to content

 Developers call the init interface on startup of their application, causing the Cedarling to read its bootstrap properties and load its policy store.
 If configured for JWT validation, the Cedarling will fetch the most recent issuer public keys and metadata.

-The standard authorize method answers the question: "Is this action, on this resource, given this context, allowed with these JWTs?".
+The authorize_unsigned method is used when the application asserts the principal identity directly.
+This is useful when JWTs have already been validated by the application, or when working with non-token based principals.
+It answers the question: "Is this action, on this resource, given this context, allowed for this principal?"
 The Cedarling returns the decision--allow or deny.
 If denied, the Cedarling returns "diagnostics"--additional context to clarify why the decision was not allowed.
-During authz, the Cedarling can perform two more important jobs: (1) validate JWT tokens; (2) log the resulting decision.

 The log interface enables developers to retrieve decision and system logs from the Cedarling's in-memory cache.
 See the Cedarling log documentation for more information.